Exploring the Mediating Role of Career Adaptability in the Link Between Career Self-Efficacy and Career Decision-Making Among Chinese College Students

 Abstract

-Background and Aim: Career decision-making is a critical challenge for university students transitioning from school to work.
-While career decision-making self-efficacy (CDSE) is recognized as important for career decisions, the underlying mechanisms linking CDSE to career decision-making strength (CDMS) remain unclear.
-Therefore, grounded in Career Construction Theory, this study aims to investigate the mediating role of career adaptability (CA) in the relationship between CDSE and CDMS among Chinese undergraduate students, seeking to understand how self-belief translates into decisive career action.
+Background and Aim: Career decision-making is a major developmental challenge for university students as they transition from academic life to the professional workforce.
+Making effective career decisions requires not only confidence in one’s abilities but also the psychological resources necessary to adapt to changing career environments.
+Although career decision-making self-efficacy (CDSE) has been widely recognized as an important factor influencing career-related decisions, the underlying psychological mechanisms through which CDSE affects career decision-making strength (CDMS) remain insufficiently understood.
+Grounded in Career Construction Theory, this study aims to investigate the mediating role of career adaptability (CA) in the relationship between CDSE and CDMS among Chinese undergraduate students.
+The research seeks to explain how students’ confidence in their career decision-making abilities can be transformed into stronger and more decisive career actions through the development of adaptability resources.

-Materials and Methods: A cross-sectional survey design was employed to collect data from 236 Chinese undergraduate students.
-Subsequently, validated scales were used to measure career decision-making self-efficacy, career adaptability, and career decision-making strength.
-Structural equation modeling (SEM) was then applied to examine the proposed mediation relationships.
-Finally, bootstrapping analysis was conducted to test the significance of indirect effects and confirm the mediation mechanism.
+Materials and Methods: This study employed a quantitative cross-sectional survey design to collect data from 236 Chinese undergraduate students.
+Standardized and validated measurement scales were used to assess career decision-making self-efficacy, career adaptability, and career decision-making strength.
+The questionnaire evaluated students’ confidence in career-related tasks, their ability to adapt to career challenges, and their level of decisiveness in making career choices.
+Data analysis was conducted using Structural Equation Modeling (SEM) to examine the proposed mediation relationships among the variables.
+In addition, bootstrapping analysis was applied to test the significance of indirect effects and confirm the mediation mechanism.
+This analytical approach ensured the reliability and robustness of the mediation findings.

 Article Details